Claude Sonnet vs. Opus: Which Model for Which Task

 Complex prompt development

-When I develop prompts that then run in automations (prompts that need to work across many different inputs), I use Opus 4.6.
+When I develop prompts that then run in automations (prompts that need to work across many different inputs), I use Opus 4.8.
 It thinks the edge cases through better.
+It's also a bit better at asking clarifying questions before running, which reduces wasted iterations.

 Creative work with strategic ambition